nats-io/nats.node/nats_2.0_migration.md

     - `publish(subject: string, data?: any, callback?: Callback): void`
     - `publishRequest(subject: string, reply: string, data?: any, callback?: Callback): void`

-- *Callback* argument does not trigger a `flush`, and is simply used to any publish error.
-If a flush is desired after the publish operation, schedule it by calling `flush()`.

 - To publish requests that reply to your own subscription handlers, use `publishRequest()`.

 ## Changes to `subscribe`